val-town/vtlsp/ls-ws-server/README.md

 - Intercept requests that come to the language server, and maybe modify the request parameters, or the response.
 - Define custom handlers that override existing ones or implement entirely new language server methods.

+And, the result is a new language server that also reads from standard in and writes to standard out, but may transform messages before they get to the process, or the client.